-The Maid by Nita Prose is a clever cozy mystery, nuanced character study and emotionally astute and satisfying literature.
+The Maid, Nita Prose’s clever bestselling cozy mystery is also a nuanced character study, emotionally astute and satisfying literature.
 Read my full review of our Book of the Month for January 2022.

 The Maid Book Synopsis